 The front of a T-shirt blanket is made up of T-shirt blocks pieced together.
 But the piecing of the blocks for the blanket does not make it a quilt.
 A T-shirt blanket is made up of just two layer – the top is the pieced T-shirt blocks and the back is typically a fleece of other heavier fabric.
 The two layers of a blanket are not typically connected to each other.
 A quilt differs from a blanket because a quilt has three layers that are all connected with quilting.

 A border is a frame that goes around the entire quilt top.
 The border is actually part of the quilt top and is made up of T-shirt material.
-A quilt does not have to have a border, but it can add size, color, and style to any quilt.
+A quilt does nothaveto have a border, but it can add size, color, and style to any quilt.
 Read more about borders here.

 Long-arm quilting is the process used to bind the three layers of a quilt.
 A long-arm quilting machine can be operated from the front or back of the machine.
 The process can be controlled by a person or by a computer.